hyperledger-labs/fabric-token-sdk/docs/token-api.md

 A `Token Request` aggregates token operations that must be performed atomically.

-Let us now focus on ome of the main building blocks the `Token API` consists of:
+Let us now focus on some of the main building blocks the `Token API` consists of:

 ![token_api.png](imgs/token_api.png)